That's the Way of the World (Earth, Wind & Fire song): Covers and samples

 Soul artist Dwele covered of "That's the Way of the World" on the 2007 compilation album Interpretations: Celebrating the Music of Earth, Wind & Fire.
-With his rendition of the song, Dwele earned a Grammy nomination in the category of Best Urban/Alternative Performance.
+With his rendition of the song, Dwele earned a nomination for the Grammy Award for Best Urban/Alternative Performance at the 50th Annual Grammy Awards.
 The song has also been sampled by artists Nas, BeBe & CeCe Winans and Cam'ron.